preet801/About-preet801/README.md

 | Case Management with TheHive                  | SOC Automation Lab|
 | Scripting and Automation for Threat Mitigation | SOC Automation Lab|

+## Tools
+[Provide tools and break them down into categories.
+Use ChatGPT to help create the link - Remove this afterwards]]
 <h2>Education</h2>

 1. Cyber Security and computer Forensics from Lambton College